szensk/subllualove/README.md

 Description
 ===========

-LuaLove is a package for [Sublime Text 2](http://www.sublimetext.com/2) with support for Love2D.
-Based on [SublimeLove](https://github.com/minism/SublimeLove), [LuaSublime](https://github.com/rorydriscoll/LuaSublime), and [lua_snippet](https://github.com/yinqiang/lua_snippet).
+LuaLove is a package for [Sublime Text 2](http://www.sublimetext.com/2) with support for the Love2D API.
+It is based on [SublimeLove](https://github.com/minism/SublimeLove), [LuaSublime](https://github.com/rorydriscoll/LuaSublime), and [lua_snippet](https://github.com/yinqiang/lua_snippet).

 Installation
 ============

+You can install this package through [Package Control](https://sublime.wbond.net/installation), simply use Command Palette: Package Control Install Package -> Lua Love.

-You can install this package by running the following command in your ST2 Packages directory:
+Alternatively, you can install this package by running the following command in your Packages directory:

     git clone git://github.com/szensk/subllualove.git